Business Owner's Policy (BOP) vs. General Liability Insurance

 What does a Business Owner’s Policy cover?

-With BOP coverage, you’ll get general liability and commercial property coverage to help protect your business finances.
+With a BOP policy, you’ll get general liability and commercial property coverage to help protect your business finances.

-General liability insurance can cover basic risks, like bodily injury and damage to someone else’s property.
+General liability insurance can cover common risks, like bodily injury and damage to someone else’s property.
 It also covers accusations of libel and slander.

-Commercial property insurance can cover accidents involving business goods, gear, equipment and inventory.
-It can include business interruption insurance if your business is forced to close due to an event coverage by your policy .
+Commercial property insurance can help cover accidents involving business goods, gear, equipment and inventory.
+It can include business interruption insurance if your business is forced to close due to an event covered by your policy.

 Who needs a Business Owner’s Policy?

-Many businesses can benefit from having a business owner’s policy.
+Many businesses can benefit from having a business owner’s policy to help protect against significant financial losses.
 Because it includes two types of insurance, it offers more coverage, usually with the added advantage of a lower price for bundling the policies together.

 Regardless of what line of work you’re in, there’s a good chance that you could benefit from a BOP.
 Here are just a few examples from different professions:

 • A customer trips over uneven flooring in a coffee shop and gets hurt.
-General liability insurance can cover expenses for medical bills and lawsuits.
+General liability insurance can help cover expenses for medical bills and legal defense costs.

 • High-value equipment is stolen from a construction site overnight.
 Commercial property insurance can help cover replacement costs.

 • A fire causes significant damage to a beauty salon.
-Commercial property coverage can pay for costs to fix the damages and lost income while the salon is closed for repairs.
+Commercial property coverage can help pay for costs to fix the damages and lost business income while the salon is closed for repairs.

 NEXT customers automatically save up to 10% when choosing a BOP rather than purchasing general liability and commercial property insurance separately.*

-How do General Liability and a Business Owner’s Policy insurance overlap?
+How do General Liability insurance and a BOP work together?

 Most businesses need general liability insurance to protect against unexpected expenses involving customer injuries and damage to someone else’s property.
 Whether you choose a stand-alone general liability policy or a business owner’s policy, you get that coverage.